 You need to write your goals down.
 There's some magic to putting pen to paper and writing down what you want to accomplish.
 Writing your goals down gives them life, and they’ll become even more significant when you see them on paper.

 Once you set your goals, it’s time to break each goal down.

 Let’s say your goal is to save an extra $10,000 over the next 12 months.
-You’ll need to save about $830 each month.
+It could be money for a down payment on a house, to buy a car or to start a business.
+Whatever it is you are planning for, you’ll need to save about $830 each month.
 Well, you already know that money isn’t just going to fall in your lap.